Insect Baculovirus Expression Service | BioCrest Sci

 Quality Control & Release

-• Functional activity assay (binding ELISA, enzyme activity, or thermal shift) performed where applicable and agreed at project initiation
+• Functional activity assay (ELISA, enzyme activity, thermal shift)

 Protein Expression — Insect Host Cell Systems